slatedocs/slate/source/includes/getting-started.md

 ## Making a Delivery Attempt

 As your drivers are on-route, they will visit various waypoints and attempt to make deliveries.
-You will record their progress by making [DeliveryAttempt](#deliveryattempt)s at the [Waypoint](#waypoint)s.
-Each `DeliveryAttempt` has a [DeliveryStatus](#deliverystatus) representing what happened during the driver's visit.
+You will record their progress by making [DeliveryAttempts](#deliveryattempt) at the [Waypoints](#waypoint).
+Each [DeliveryAttempt](#deliveryattempt) has a [DeliveryStatus](#deliverystatus) representing what happened during the driver's visit.

-In addition, the `notes` and `deliveryCode` fields can be used to provide additional information about the attempted delivery.
+In addition, the `notes` and `deliveryCode` fields can be used to provide additional information about the attempt.

 ### Free Form Driver Updates